evaanp/EP94.LgSmartThinq/README.md

 # EP94.LgSmartThinq
  LG SmartThinq library to communicate to LG devices through the LG api Note: it is tested with apiv2, not v1.
 Library is in a very early stage and only ac is currently supported.

+ Please feel free to contribute if you have improvements, bugfixes, or want to create a client for a device other than an ac.

  Install:
  ```
  dotnet add package EP94.LgSmartThinq --version 0.1.1